 Lots of us are used to video calls and we know that Zoom quizzes were popular in the spring lockdown.
-But if you want something fun to do on the group Zoom call that is NOT a quiz, we have 12 games to play on your virtual Christmas meetup.
+But if you want something fun to do on the group Zoom call that is NOT a quiz, we have 12 games to play on your next virtual meetup.

 Either pick a tune-master or take it turns to play the opening few seconds of a song and the rest of the group has to name that tune.
 Either shout it out, or everyone writes they guesses down on paper to total up the score at the end.